On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Single hook circuits

 \subsection{Bounding the number of vertices using single hook circuits}

 We fix the following setting.
-Let $T_f$ be the mapping torus of a fully-punctured pseudo-Anosov map $f$.
-Let $\Delta$ be the veering triangulation on $T_f$ that carries $\Lambda^s$, let $B$ be the stable branched surface of $\Delta$, and let $\Gamma$ be the dual graph of $\Delta$.
+Let $T_f$ be the mapping torus of a fully-punctured pseudo-Anosov map $f:S \to S$.
+Let $\chi$ be the Euler characteristic of $S$ and $\lambda$ be the dilatation of $f$.
+Let $\Delta$ be the veering triangulation on $T_f$ associated to $f$, let $B$ be the stable branched surface of $\Delta$, and let $\Gamma$ be the dual graph of $\Delta$.
 Finally, let $S$ be a fiber surface.
 We use notation as in \Cref{subsec:layeredvt}.

 \begin{defn} An edge path in a directed graph is \textit{simple} if it does not repeat edges (but it is allowed to repeat vertices).
 A \textit{circuit} is a simple cycle.
 An \textit{Eulerian circuit} is a circuit that traverses each edge exactly once. \end{defn}